HinodeXRT/xrtpy/joss/paper.md

 # Package Structure

 XRTpy is equipped with a range of capabilities tailored for the comprehensive analysis of XRT observations.
-The package is structured into distinct subpackages, each serving a specific purpose:
+The package is structured into distinct modules, each serving a specific purpose:

  - Channel: This subpackage, managed by the 'Channel' class, offers access to the properties of XRT filters, covering aspects like the CCD, Entrance Filter, Focus-Filter(s), Geometry, and Mirror(s).